top of page

 You should also keep in mind that not everything can be measured with Yagni.
 Yes, it's true that if you don't need it you shouldn't waste time with it (it also applies in life), but at the same time the principle invites you to foresee what you will need in the future, it is mostly about making the right decision without discarding being able to consider the larger context.

-It is one thing to be able to anticipate what the project requires in the near future, and it must be now because for the time being the team has the experience that will not be available later.
+It is one thing to be able to anticipate what the project requires shortly, and it must be now because for the time being the team has the experience that will not be available later.

 And another thing is when we talk about finer-grained features (i.e. capabilities) that should always take priority, maintainability, testability, usability, readability, etc...